jeffpascal/Testing/README.md

   - cover all the verification points for feature under test
   - write test cases for all software requirements mentioned in the specification document

+- be specific with how you got to that poin (push that specific button, write the speicific text, get the speicifc error) **should be easy to reproduce by someone else**

+-